-Zürich, 19.
-January 2021 – What to do with passwords?
+Zürich, January 19 2021 – What to do with passwords?
 Change them regularly, or play it safe from the get-go?
-“Change Your Password” Day, which takes place annually on 1 February, is intended to encourage users to regularly change their passwords – but in light of the number of passwords the average user has to manage, that’s simply unrealistic.
+“Change Your Password” Day, which takes place annually on February 1, is intended to encourage users to change their passwords regularly – but in light of the number of passwords the average user has to manage, that’s simply unrealistic.
 Nevis, the Swiss market leader in Identity and Access Management, offers some tips that work better.

 - Choose a secure password: Whenever possible, your password should have capital and lowercase letters, numbers, and symbols.
 The length of your password is also key: if it’s 20 to 25 characters long, two character types are sufficient – ideal, for example, for remembering a sentence as a password.
 If the password only consists of eight to twelve characters, you should use all four character types.

 - Use a password manager: Only a handful of people are skilled enough in the art of memorizing to remember dozens of passwords.
 Slips of paper, text files, and the like are not an ideal storage solution as they can get lost or fall into the wrong hands.

 Instead, use a password manager that allows you to securely encrypt and store all your data.
 In addition to countless commercial tools, the freeware KeePass has proven successful for everyday use.
 Encryption is accomplished via a master password, which can also be strengthened through the use of a key file – e.g. on a USB stick or a special hardware token.

 - Use two-factor authentication: Many online services now offer the option to boost the password process by adding two-factor authentication.
 In this case, an SMS code delivered automatically to the user’s mobile device, for example, has to be entered after the password has been entered.
 On top of that, passwordless authentication methods such as Face ID or a fingerprint are becoming more and more common.
 Whenever the opportunity presents itself, you should activate these options since they enhance the security of your accounts even more.